gramster/dedupper/README.md

 Use `dedupper -h` for help.

-You need to be running ollama locally as dedupper uses an LLM to make the final decision about whether an issue is a duplicate.

 State is stored in a database and subsequent runs will be incremental.

+You need to set an OPENAI_API_KEY environment variable as gpt-4o-turbo is used to make a final decison about whether issues are dups.

 ## Development